Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function: Observations and data reduction

 The magnitude errors as a function of magnitude for each filter in the A module are shown in Fig.~\ref{mag_errors}.
 The sources within the central 1000 pixels of the cluster center, defined below, are marked with thick symbols.
 The magnitude error generally increases at fainter magnitudes, as expected, but an increase is also seen at bright magnitudes for all three filters.
 This is due to the usage of the first readout where the zero point for the detector is poorly determined and thus for bright stars the point-spread function will deviate in the core from the model PSF.
 The mass limits for the extinction limited samples do not include these objects.

 For all magnitudes there is a presence of relatively high photometric error points, above 0.1 mag.
 Upon visual inspection it is clear that these are due to detections of slightly extended objects, typically galaxies and nebulosity structures, which are then excluded due to the photometric error cuts.
 These objects further had poor reduced chi square fits, due to their extended nature.
+The total number of objects detected with photometric errors smaller than 0.1 mag in all three bands is 1092 for the A module and 874 for the B module, respectively.